×

 Externally provided workers

-From 1 April 2023, payments to externally provided workers to carry out R&D only qualify for relief to the extent that those workers’ earnings are taxed through the pay as you earn (PAYE) system.
+Since 1 April 2023, payments to externally provided workers to carry out R&D only qualify for relief to the extent that those workers’ earnings are taxed through the pay-as-you-earn (PAYE) system.

 Cloud and data expenditure

-Spending related to cloud computing and data can be included in R&D tax relief claims from 1 April 2023 – a change that will be particularly beneficial for businesses working in the tech and media sectors.
+Since 1 April 2023, spending related to cloud computing and data can be included in R&D tax relief claims.
+This change has been particularly beneficial for businesses in the tech and media sectors.

 Cash refund cap